vipal21/Portfolio/README.md

 # DineNow

 This application is developed using Swift5.
 It was a complex application and we worked in a team of eight.
 For application development, we used MVC architecture and singletons.
 My main responsibility was to create fill-in forms, add validation, and handle the API call response.
 I also worked on animation in the app and designed a QR code scanner.
 We used Auto Layout and StackView for UI design and makes extensive use of both UIView animations and CAEmitterLayers.
+[Read more](https://apps.apple.com/us/app/dinenow/id1496734319)

 I'm very happy with how the project turned out.
 I'm especially pleased with the app's animation, UI design, and extensible architecture.